Theoretical Advances in Current Estimation and Navigation from a Glider-Based Acoustic Doppler Current Profiler (ADCP): Conclusion and Further Research

-[E] \appendixtitle{Complete Plots for Comparison} \acknowledgments This research was supported by the NOAA Office of Exploration and Research award NA20OAR0110429 and by the Veterans Administration under the GI Bill.
+\acknowledgments This research was supported by the NOAA Office of Exploration and Research award NA20OAR0110429 and by the Veterans Administration under the GI Bill.

 \datastatement One can generate the figures and data for this paper by downloading our Python package at https://github.com/UW-AMO/seaglider-navigation and running "publish\_figures.py".
-The commit used to generate the exact figures in the paper is 21452bc.
+The commit used to generate the exact figures in the paper is e63028d.